sratgh/CarND-Capstone/README.md

 * _base_waypoints_: publishes a list of all waypoints for the track, so this list includes waypoints both before and after the vehicle
 * _traffic_waypoint_: it is the index of the waypoint for nearest upcoming red light's stop line
+* _close_to_tl_: it is a boolean message wich indicates if the car is close to a tl or not.

 And it publishes final_waypoints, which are the list of waypoints to be followed.